-There were, however, a number of breaches of the Codes during the year.
-Where breaches were identified, the Monitoring Body requested that immediate remedial action be taken to rectify the position.
+There was one breach of the Codes during the year.
+The Monitoring Body requested that immediate remedial action be taken to rectify the position.
 We also asked that procedures be put in place to prevent further breaches occurring.
-In addition, from time to time, we reminded media players of the need to adhere to the 'spirit of the Codes'.
-The aim of the Codes is to limit the exposure of young people to alcohol advertising.
+In addition, from time to time, we reminded media players of the need to adhere to the 'spirit' of the Codes.
+The aim of the Codes is to limit the exposure of young people to alcohol advertisements.
 As a Monitoring Body, we have determined that this overall obligation will take precedence when doubts arise about the meaning of certain sections of the Codes.

-As Chairman, I would like to thank the members of the Monitoring Body for the commitment and professionalism they brought to the task of monitoring compliance with the Codes.
+As Chairman, I would like to thank the members of the Monitoring Group for the commitment and professionalism they brought to the task of monitoring compliance with the Codes.
 I would also like to express my gratitude to the Advertising Standards Authority for Ireland, in particular Orla Twomey, who provide us with secretarial and executive support.